earlyann/earlyann/README.md

 - Building interesting AI applications using Llama2, CodeLlama, Mistral, OpenAI, and on and on

 🌱 I’m Currently Learning:
-- AWS: Actively pursuing certification to strengthen my cloud computing skills
+- AWS: Actively pursuing certification to strengthen my cloud skills
 - AI Agent Development: Exploring applications of AI agents in data analytics

 🚀 I’m Looking To Collaborate On: